-It is not possible to list the breathtaking attractions of New York City as it has unlimited attractions which attracts the tourists all over the world.
+It is not possible to list famous places in New York City as there are numerous New York attractions that attracts the tourists all over the world.

 The unanimous capital of the world, New York, has been the epitome of modern cities for the past century.